Agata10/travel-log/README.md

  - Look for places to add to your trip, add address and notes to them

 4. Favorites page
-- Edit or delete your fav places, add address or notes
+- Edit or delete your fav places
+- Add address or notes

 5. Profile page
 - Edit your profile